Front Page › Forums › Rights › What is a right?

 Negative rights prohibit other people from doing things, and these need to be carefully considered to avoid unnecessarily limiting the freedom of others.
 For example, the right to consent prohibits forcing or coercing someone to “agree” to a contract.
 It limits the freedom of other people to force or coerce an agreement, and probably most people would agree this is a good thing and not shed any tears for the villains who are not allowed to force or coerce people.
 However, it also has a limit on the person consenting to the agreement, which is that they don’t have the right to consent to an agreement that would harm someone else or violate enacted laws.

 We prefer to name rights after the freedoms they protect, while defining them as a collection of prohibitions on others.
-The term “negative rights” may be clear to academics but creates confusion.
+The term “negative rights” may be clear to academics but creates confusion because rights don’t have a charge or a direction.
+It’s simpler and clearer if all rights are stated using the same pattern — named after the thing they protect, and defined as a set of prohibitions on others which have the effect of protecting whatever the right protects.

 Equal rights